hydroper/as3parser/docs/building-a-compiler.md

 This project itself is not a compiler, but it's designated to facilitate writing one, parsing the three file formats mentioned.

+## Compiler options

+Attach compiler options to a compilation unit by defining your own options data type and storing a reference of it by calling `compilation_unit.set_compiler_options(Some(options))` where `options: Rc<dyn Any>`.

+The parser project leaves the compiler options to be defined as part of the compiler.

 ## SWF

 The Ruffle player contains a [`swf` package](https://github.com/ruffle-rs/ruffle/tree/master/swf) that reads and writes SWF from or into structures.